Magnon-phonon interactions from first principles

 The presence of strongly coupled phonons causes the mag-ph relaxation time distribution to become nearly bimodal, separating short-lived and long-lived magnons with energies, respectively, above and below the emission threshold.
 In Fig.~\ref{fig:tau}(b), we plot the average relaxation times as a function of temperature up to 50~K for these two groups of magnons.
 (Note that this analysis is meaningful only below the Curie temperature, which is 45~K in CrI$_3$ and much higher in H-MLG).
 The order-of-magnitude relaxation time difference between short- and long-lived magnons implies that nonequilibrium magnons with a broad energy distribution would rapidly relax to magnons with subthreshold energy, and thus key transport phenomena relevant in magnon devices will occur primarily in the low-energy, long-lived magnon regime. \\

 Therefore, we compute the average mag-ph mean free paths (MFPs) in this subthreshold window by combining first-principles magnon velocities (obtained from magnon dispersions) and relaxation times.
 We first compute the MFP for each magnon mode, $L_{n\textbf{Q}}(T)=v_{n\textbf{Q}}\tau_{n\textbf{Q}}(T)$, where $v_{n\textbf{Q}}$ is the magnon group velocity and $\tau_{n\textbf{Q}}(T)$ the mag-ph relaxation time, and then take a thermal average using $\overline{L}(T)= \sum_{n\mathbf{Q}} L_{n\mathbf{Q}}(T) F_{n\mathbf{Q}}(T)$, where the sum extends over the subthreshold window and $F$ is the magnon thermal occupation.
 Figure~\ref{fig:tau}(c) shows the average magnon MFPs computed as a function of temperature.
-The MFPs in H-MLG are approximately 10 $\mu$m at 15 K and decrease rapidly to 0.1 $\mu$m at \mbox{40~K,} while in \ce{CrI3} the average MFP is 0.13 $\mu$m at 15~K and decreases to 4 nm at 40~K. Interestingly, the MFP values of H-MLG are comparable to those of yttrium iron garnet (YIG), a material studied extensively for its unique magnon physics, where measurements have shown magnon MFPs of $\sim$10~$\mu$m in the same temperature range~\cite{Boona2014_2}.
+The MFPs in H-MLG are approximately 10 $\mu$m at 15 K and decrease rapidly to 0.1 $\mu$m at \mbox{40~K,} while in \ce{CrI3} the average MFP is 0.13 $\mu$m at 15~K and decreases to 4 nm at 40~K. The rapid decrease of the mean free path with temperature is due to scattering with low-energy phonons, whose coupling with magnons is non-negligible [see Fig.~\ref{fig:magph-mat}(b)], as well as increased scattering phase space for thermally excited magnons.
+Interestingly, the MFP values in H-MLG are comparable to those in yttrium iron garnet (YIG), a material studied extensively for its unique magnon physics, where measurements have shown magnon MFPs of $\sim$10~$\mu$m in the same temperature range~\cite{Boona2014_2}.
 Such quantitative estimates of magnon MFPs can guide the development of magnon-based devices.